mhannum72/mylunch/README.md

 todo
 ====

+* Order of operations:

+* BUG!
+When I change the key photo and then grid to another page and then back, the position of the changed photo meal is incorrect.

+* Do the title bar first.
+This will lead you into a few other pages.

+* An even easier project: the 'no meal' text

+* An easier project: captions for photos

 * Maybe give users the option of 'publishing' or 'unpublishing'.
   - Published meals will be available for others to view.
 People who are following you will then be able to view it.
 You can additionally send out